Projects-by-Harsh-and-Sid/Atlas-Link/ChatGpt_Actions/test9/test.md

   - Calculate and mention the total value of all items (excluding resources)

 ## Profile

   For profile queries, extract:
   - avatarId
   - factionRank
   - Overall rank
   - Country
   - Registration date etc
+  - balance in USDC

 ## Information Presentation:
    a.
 Use a clear, easy-to-read format: